 Try one of these 9 natural pain relievers instead

-Of course it’s not just unborn babies that can be harmed by acetaminophen, children and adults alike are at risk for accidental poisonings.
+Of course, it’s not just unborn babies that can be harmed by acetaminophen, children and adults alike are at risk for accidental poisonings.

 Calls to poison control centers reveal that acetaminophen is the drug involved in the most accidental poisonings in babies under 6 months.13 In addition, the drug causes almost 50 percent of all acute liver failure cases in the United States.14

-Alcohol can amplify the liver damaging effects.
+Alcohol can amplify the liver-damaging effects.

-The following natural alternatives are excellent choices to relieve your pain without any of the health hazards that you risk from using acetaminophen or other pain relieving drugs.
-If you’re pregnant or breastfeeding, be sure to talk with your health care provider before taking any medications, herbs or supplements.
+The following natural alternatives are excellent choices to relieve your pain without any of the health hazards that you risk from using acetaminophen or other pain-relieving drugs.
+If you’re pregnant or breastfeeding, be sure to talk with your health care provider before taking any medications, herbs, or supplements.

 A natural anti-inflammatory herb ginger provides both pain and nausea relief.
-Try steeping fresh ginger in boiling water as a tea or grating into a vegetable juice.
+Try steeping fresh ginger in boiling water as a tea or grating it into a vegetable juice.